iTwin/admin-components-react/packages/modules/imodel-browser/README.md

 # Description

-Components that let the user browse the iModels of a context and select one.
+Contains components that let the user browse the iModels of a context and select one.

 # Development